Some Theatre Company, inside The Bangor Mall

 Show Dates Feb 2026

-AUDITION DATES - TBD
+AUDITION DATES - October 24 and 25

 Since the death of his boyfriend, morbidly obese 600 pound Charlie has confined himself to his small Idaho apartment and is eating himself to oblivion.
 With his health quickly failing, Charlie becomes desperate to reconnect with Ellie, his estranged and angry teenage daughter who he has not seen in years.
 He would give her anything: his love, his money....maybe even his life.